LeetCodes/awesome-machine-learning/README.md

 #### Natural Language Processing

 * [Treat](https://github.com/louismullie/treat) -  Text REtrieval and Annotation Toolkit, definitely the most comprehensive toolkit I’ve encountered so far for Ruby
 * [Ruby Linguistics](http://www.deveiate.org/projects/Linguistics/) -  Linguistics is a framework for building linguistic utilities for Ruby objects in any language.
-It includes a generic language-independant front end, a module for mapping language codes into language names, and a module which contains various English-language utilities.
+It includes a generic language-independent front end, a module for mapping language codes into language names, and a module which contains various English-language utilities.
 * [Stemmer](https://github.com/aurelian/ruby-stemmer) - Expose libstemmer_c to Ruby
 * [Ruby Wordnet](http://www.deveiate.org/projects/Ruby-WordNet/) - This library is a Ruby interface to WordNet
 * [Raspel](http://sourceforge.net/projects/raspell/) - raspell is an interface binding for ruby
 * [UEA Stemmer](https://github.com/ealdent/uea-stemmer) - Ruby port of UEALite Stemmer - a conservative stemmer for search and indexing
-* [Twitter-text-rb](https://github.com/twitter/twitter-text-rb) - A library that does auto linking and extraction of usernames, lists and hashtags in tweets
+* [Twitter-text-rb](https://github.com/twitter/twitter-text-rb) - A library that does auto-linking and extraction of usernames, lists and hashtags in tweets

 #### General-Purpose Machine Learning